liferay/liferay-docs/develop/tutorials/articles/192-item-selector/01-selecting-entities-using-the-item-selector-api.markdown

 # Selecting Entities Using the Item Selector API [](id=selecting-entities-using-the-item-selector-api)

-The Item Selector allows users to select any kind of entity in a very consistent manner.
-It is used throughout @product@ to allow users to quickly and easily select images, users, videos etc. to include in their web content, or complete an action.
+The Item Selector is used throughout @product@, allowing users to quickly and easily select images, video, etc. to include in their web content.

 ![Figure 1: The Item Selector makes selecting entities a breeze.](../../images/item-selector-dialog-01.png)

-You can use this same UI in your own application by utilizing the Item Selector's APIs.
+The Item Selector's APIs make it possible for you to have this same framework in your own application.

 This tutorial covers these key topics:

--  The default criterion and return types for the Item Selector
+-  The default criteria for the Item Selector
--  How to obtain the item selector URL
+-  How to Configure the Item Selector
--  How to invoke the Item Selector's dialog
+-  How to use the Item Selector Dialog

 Go ahead and get started.

-## Determining Elements and Return Types [](id=determining-elements-and-return-types)
+## Determining Item Selector Criteria [](id=determining-item-selector-criteria)

 To use the Item Selector, you must first decide the type of element you would like to select (e.g. an image, a video, a user, etc.).
 The answer to this